awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 The following lists of generic and geographic top\-level domains show the top\-level domains \(TLDs\) that you can use to register domains with Amazon Route 53\.

 **Registering domains with Route 53**
-You can register a domain with Route 53 if the TLD is included on the following lists\.
+ TLD registries have assigned special or premium prices to some domain names\.
+You can't use Route 53 to register a domain that has a special or premium price\.
+The TLDs that you can register with Route 53 are included in the following lists\.
 If the TLD isn't included, you can't register the domain with Route 53\.

 **Transferring domains to Route 53**
 You can transfer a domain to Route 53 if the TLD is included on the following lists\.
 If the TLD isn't included, you can't transfer the domain to Route 53\.